How we collected the data.

-If you are an angler who catches an undulate ray or a diver who sees an undulate ray lying on the seabed, capture the moment, give yourself a memory with a photograph and then send it to Billy at: -
+Anglers who caught undulate rays or divers who saw undulate rays lying on the seabed, captured the moment, gave themselves a memory with a photograph and sent it to Billy at: -

 If you are a diver, please look out for eggcases, you often see catshark eggcases tied onto corals or other sea creatures, but we don’t know what happens to ray eggs, do they stick to rocks or weed, do they become buried in the silt or do they wash around in the tide becoming stuck in rocky crevices?
 Wherever you see eggcases underwater please report your sightings to the link above.

 The Boring Bit:- Copyright to all photographs submitted to The Undulate Ray Project remains with the photographer (or to whomever they assign such copyright).
 If The Undulate Ray Project wish to use photographs for handouts, websites, presentations or other promotional material, permission will be sought from the photographer (or to whomever the copyright is assigned) beforehand.
 If after such use The Undulate Ray Project is approached regarding commercial use of photographs both parties will be put in contact with each other for discussions to take place.